texuf/url-fetch/README.md

 ## Caveats

 I'm using in browser transformation for my React components.
 This shouldn't be done in production, but it seemed silly to create a build pipeline for this example.
+It doesn't work in IE because of the in browser transform

 ## Tutorial Sources